Cholsa/rphw1-git/README.md

 After git add and commit new changes, I delete the README2.md file and move on to the next step.

 ## Push to a github repo
+Pusing require setting up SSH and add remote access.
+I used -- ssh-keygen -t rsa -b 4096 -C "6022020007@camtech.edu.kh" -- to create the key and then copy the key into the setting in gitup for authentication.

+I used git remote origin SSH of the repo for setting the remote and the git push -u origin master to push the master into the repo

 ## Submit
+After everthing have been finalized and adjusted, I submit the assignment.